Teaching assistant Classroom assistant, learning support assistant

 - the ability to build good relationships with children, teachers and parents

-- the ability to cope with challenging behaviour
+- the ability to manage children and cope with challenging behaviour

 3. What you'll do